Discover how director Solomon Jagwe transformed ActorCore’s 3D people into an all-singing and dancing music video audience.

 Animating the characters’ faces

-“I played back the stand-in character with the dancing mocap while I was recording the facial animation.
+“I played back the stand-in character with the dancing mocap while I was recording the facial motion capture.
 Now I have to use the Default Facial profile instead of the Artkit version as ActorCore characters, however, Reallusion said they will make them available in early 2022.”

 Sending the ActorCore Characters to Unreal Engine